mit-submit/submit-users-guide/source/intro.rst

 To make login convenient and secure we allow login to the subMIT pool using ssh keys only.
 Go to our `submit portal <https://submit-portal.mit.edu>`_ to upload your ssh key (or a number of keys).
 Upload of ssh keys is secured through MIT touchstone authentication.
 This means users must have an MIT account.

 It is straightforward to obtain an MIT guest account if you do not have one.
 A sponsor---usually a faculty you are working with---can request a guest account for you.
-The information needed for this sponsoring request is: first, last name and birthday.
+The information needed for this sponsoring request is: first, last name, birthday, institution, an email and a phone number.
 See the `sponsoring web page <https://ist.mit.edu/guest-accounts>`_.
 Please note: the process has to be started by the sponsor!
 The response by MIT IS&T has been very quick in the past, we have so far received all account requests in less than 4 hours.

 How to get help?
 ~~~~~~~~~~~~~~~~